Human-Phenotype-Ontology/Human-Phenotype-Ontology.github.io/downloads.md

  - *phenotype_annotation_hpoteam.tab*: contains annotations the HPO-team (mostly referring to OMIM)
  - *negative_phenotype_annotation.tab*: contains negative annotations (i.e. a disease is NOT associated with this HPO-term)

+### Chinese HPO

+A Chinese version of the HPO can be downloaded from the [CHPO Website](http://wiki.chinahpo.org/index.php/%E9%A6%96%E9%A1%B5).

 ### Database

 The HPO can also be obtained in the form of a database.
 The most recent dump of this DB can be [obtained from here](http://compbio.charite.de/hudson/job/hpo.annotations.monthly/lastStableBuild/).